 The following theorem is essentially proved by Prado \cite{Prado} based on the idea given by Sullivan \cite{Sullivan-icm}, and its complete proof was given by Przytycki and Urbanski \cite{Przytycki-Urbanski-tame}. \begin{thm}[Sullivan-Prado-Przytycki-Urbanski] Suppose that $f:U' \to U$ and $g:V \to V$ are two tame polynomial-like maps.
 Then the following are equivalent: \begin{enumerate} \item there exists a hybrid conjugacy between $f$ and $g$ preserving multipliers. \item $f$ and $g$ are analytically conjugate, i.e., there exists a conformal isomorphism $\varphi:U'' \to V''$ conjugating $f$ and $g$, where $U''$ and $V''$ are neighborhoods of $K(f)$ and $K(g)$ respectively. \end{enumerate} \end{thm}

-\begin{rem} Although Przytycki and Urbanski proved the theorem in the case of rational maps, the same proof can be applied for polynomial-like mappings.
-Moreover, they only proved the existence of a conformal conjugacy defined between some neighborhoods of their Julia sets in proving \ref{ppu-item-mult} $\Rightarrow$ \ref{ppu-item-anal}.
-However, since the existence of such a conjugacy implies that they are externally equivalent, they are analytically conjugate near the {\itshape filled} Julia sets \cite{Douady-Hubbard-poly-like}. \end{rem}
+\begin{rem} Although Przytycki and Urbanski proved the theorem in the case of rational maps, the same proof can be applied to polynomial-like mappings.
+In addition, they only proved the existence of a conformal conjugacy defined between some neighborhoods of their Julia sets in proving \ref{ppu-item-mult} $\Rightarrow$ \ref{ppu-item-anal}.
+However, since the existence of such a conjugacy implies that they are externally equivalent, they are analytically conjugate near the \emph{filled} Julia sets \cite{Douady-Hubbard-poly-like}. \end{rem}

 In this paper, we do not treat with the precise definition of tameness, which is done in terms of conformal measures, so we do not give it here.
 See \cite{Urbanski-NCP} for details (including the next theorem).
 The important fact is the following.